 - Stash plastic bags in empty paper towel tubes, hanging bag holders or even fold them so they take up less room yet still convenient to grab and go.
-Find plenty of projects on this page.

 - A crock can be used to hold frequently needed utensils and set on the counter for easy access (wooden spoons, spatulas, soup ladles, etc.).
 Also helps keep the large utensils drawer better sorted since less is packed inside (dividers or shallow baskets come in handy here).
 Can also hang a wall basket to stash lightweight larger items.